Astaroth: Bible demonization

 The interpretation of First Epistle to the Corinthians verse 10:20 in Christian theology, which equates pagan sacrifices with offerings to demons, contributed to the broader demonization of deities like Astarte (biblical Ashtoreth), later transformed into the demon Astaroth.
 Scholarly sources suggest that Paul’s statement provided a theological framework for viewing Gentile worship, including that of Astarte, as demonic, though no direct reference to her appears in the verse.
-Commentaries, such as Barnes’ Notes on the Whole Bible and Coffman’s Commentaries, argue that Paul’s demonology implicitly includes deities like Astarte, particularly in Corinth’s Hellenistic context, where her worship resembled that of Aphrodite.
+Commentaries, such as Albert Barnes’ Notes on the Whole Bible and Coffman’s Commentaries, argue that Paul’s demonology implicitly includes deities like Astarte, particularly in Corinth’s Hellenistic context, where her worship resembled that of Aphrodite.
 The World History Encyclopedia and Encyclopedia of Demons in World Religions and Cultures note that Astarte’s transformation into Astaroth, a male demon, occurred in medieval demonology, influenced by this New Testament perspective.
 By the early 11th century, Ælfric of Eynsham’s sermon explicitly depicts Astaroth as a demon, reflecting the culmination of this demonizing trend rooted in earlier Christian thought.

 Tale of Saint Bartholomew

-The name Astaroth appeared during a sermon by Ælfric of Eynsham(d.1010 ce). Ælfric describes the demon named Astaroth as "immense Ethiop, with sharp visage and ample beard" (micel Æþiop, mid scarpum andsaca and mycelum berd), Which Benjamin Thorpe interpret as "black-faced devil".
+The name Astaroth appeared during a sermon by Ælfric of Eynsham (d.1010 ce). Ælfric describes the demon named Astaroth as "immense Ethiop, with sharp visage and ample beard" (micel Æþiop, mid scarpum andsaca and mycelum berd), which Benjamin Thorpe interprets as "black-faced devil".